fguevaravas/dhp_code/README.md

 * `thermal_noise.jl`: code comparing thermal noise and dissipated power
 * `gauss_newton.jl`: an illustration of how to use Gauss-Newton method to solve the problem

+The generated Jupyter notebooks are available in the directory `notebooks`

 ## Funding
 This project was partially funded by the National Science Foundation Grant DMS-2008610.